Hong Kong–Macau cultural exchange

-Hong Kong Macau cultural exchange was a trip that took place on the Sunday morning of March 15, 2009.
-The goal was to have Pan-democracy camp members test the newly enacted Macau national security law by going from Hong Kong to Macau to see who gets banned.
+The Hong Kong–Macau cultural exchange was a trip that took place on the Sunday morning of March 15, 2009.
+The goal was to have Pan-democracy camp members test the newly enacted Macau national security law by going from Hong Kong to Macau to see who would be banned.

 Summary

 Macau national security law was enacted and took in effect on March 3, 2009.
 Since then decision have been made to bar a handful of Hong Kong politicians, academics and a photographer.
 This has underscored the cultural and political gaps between the two former colonies, which now both belong to the People's Republic of China after 1997 for HK and 1999 for Macau.
 One of the high point was when University of Hong Kong dean of law Johannes Chan was banned from Macau in February 2009.
 Macau casino tycoon Stanley Ho called the democrats "troublemakers stirring shit up".
 Democrat Lee Cheuk-yan had fought back the comment saying Stanley Ho was "old and confused".